kgsensei/StochKit2R/README.md

 - Move `inst/dimer_decay.xml` and `inst/schlogl.xml` into a `data/` directory
   and update documentation and `DESCRIPTION` accordingly.
 This seems to be a modern standard for packages that come with datasets.
-- Remove `vignettes/*` in favor of Roxygen only.
-It looks like there were maybe two documentation builders, more research necessary.
 - Maybe add some unit tests or something similar to verify package continues to work correctly.
 - Clean up more of the warnings and notes when installing.
 For some reason they